 The seeds of future forestry were sowed in 1938 when Weyerhaeuser planted its first seedlings as an experiment.
 Three years later, the company established the first certified tree farm on 200,000 acres of previously harvested and burned land.
 By the 1990s, tree farms covered 95 million acres in all 50 states as the company’s vision of turning timber into a crop became standard industry practice.

 The first tree farm, known as the Clemons Tree Farm, was turned into a forest laboratory to perform research and development.
 New ideas were tried out, including ways to accelerate the growing cycle of fir trees.
 This experimentation created a new practice in the industry, High Yield Forestry, which was the result of 30 years of research and doubled the growth per acre per year.

 For more than a hundred years, Weyerhaeuser has managed to change with the times.
 Most recently the company found a new home.
-Moving from its award-winning headquarters in Federal Way, the company is moving to Seattle’s historic Pioneer Square.
-It has also merged with Plum Creek, making it the largest private owner of timberland in the United States, with 13 million acres of productive forests worldwide.
-And just as important – a bona fide Washington State Business Legend.
+Moving from its award-winning headquarters in Federal Way, the company relocated to Seattle’s historic Pioneer Square.
+It has also merged with Plum Creek, making it the largest private owner of timberland in the United States with 13 million acres of productive forests worldwide.
+And perhaps just as important – a bona fide Washington State business legend.